 The station numbers increase from west to east or south to north based on the cardinal direction of the overall pipeline.
 For pipeline projects, a starting reference station is first established, and all distances along the route centerline are measured from that point location.
 You can add event data to routes by entering station numbers in the Point Events tool interface.
 The station data is translated to routes and measures for storage.

 You can use the stationing data as an input for adding point events by using these three scenarios:

-- Create a starting or base station on the route and enter the station values as an offset from that station.
+- Create a starting or base station on the route and define the station values as offsets from that station.

-- Identify a starting or base station on the route and enter the station values as an offset from that location.
+- Identify a starting or base station on the route and define the station values as offsets from that location.

-- Use the existing stations on the route to calculate or enter the measures in the form of station values.
+- Use the existing stations on the route to calculate or define measures in the form of station values.

 Using the existing stations on the route to calculate the measures

 You can use this method when stations exist on the route.
 The measures are calculated using the location and values of the existing stations.
 This functionality is available only for the LRS Networks that contain a stationing event layer.

 In the following example, there are three existing stations on the route.
 Stations A, B, and C have station values of 00+00.00, 50+00.00, and 100+00.00. respectively.
 The stations increase in value following the direction of calibration of the route, which is from left to right on the map.
 The measures on the route are located by taking these three stations into consideration.
 Therefore, the measure of the event (station value 82+18.27) is located nearer to the third station—that is, 100+00.00 between the second and the third stations.

 - Open Event Editor and, if prompted, sign in to Portal for ArcGIS or ArcGIS Online.